-Ventura Aquatics Center, Ventura
+Ventura Aquatics Center, Ventura (Currently Closed)

-Visi this beautiful state-of-the-art aquatic facility featuring a 50-meter competition pool, 25- meter recreation pool, activity pool, and 2 water slides!
+The Ventura Aquatics Center is a beautiful state-of-the-art aquatic facility featuring a 50-meter competition pool, 25- meter recreation pool, activity pool, and 2 water slides!

 Casitas Water Adventure, Ventura

-The Casitas Water Adventure is open throughout the summer months.
+The Casitas Water Adventure in Ventura is open throughout the summer months.
 Children and adults alike can enjoy two distinct water playgrounds.
 For the younger children, a multi-level jungle gym with waterfalls, bridges and slides in a lagoon with water up to 18″ deep.
 Parents can relax in a shady spot while the children play, or join their youngsters for a “splashing” good time.

 For the whole family, the Lazy River offers a cool water ride on inner tubes along a scenic waterway featuring waterfalls, fog filled bridges and jet sprays.
 The inner tubes are available free of charge on a first come, first served basis.
 And for the smallest of tots, a zero-depth pool sprays water from all angles, providing a safe, fun play area.
 Shaded decks, lounge chairs, showers, restrooms and a snack bar are provided for comfort and convenience.

-Where To Find Southern California Water Park Discount Tickets:
+Where To Find Southern California Water Park Discount Tickets

 1. Get a group together, plan a field trip and receive a group discount.